d12frosted/elpa-mirror/melpa/bazel-mode-readme.txt

-;;; Commentary:

-;; This package provides Emacs bazel-mode, a major mode for editing Bazel ;; BUILD and WORKSPACE files.
+This package provides Emacs bazel-mode, a major mode for editing Bazel BUILD and WORKSPACE files.